STATEMENT: HUD’s Proposed Mixed-Status Rule is Cruel, Costly & Counterproductive.

 ###

-For more information on this proposed rulemaking, visit www.keep-families-together.org.
+For more information on this proposed rulemaking, visit The Keep Families Together website.

 Alliance for Housing Justice is a coalition of organizations including The Center for Law and Social Policy, Popular Democracy, Housing Justice for All NY, Housing Now!
 CA, Liberation in a Generation, PolicyLink, People's Action, Lawyers Committee for Civil Rights Under Law, National Housing Law Project, PowerSwitch Action, Poverty & Race Research Action Council, Public Advocates & Right to the City Alliance